Explaining Susan Sontag's

-If you didn't know who Susan Sontag was when news broke yesterday that next year's Met Gala theme will be based off her essay "Notes On 'Camp'," it's all good — searches for her name are at an all-time high, which means a lot of people are discovering one of the most prolific writers of our time for, well, the first time.
+If you didn't know who Susan Sontag was when news broke yesterday that next year's Met Gala theme was based off her essay on "Notes On 'Camp,'" it's all good — searches for her name are at an all-time high, which means a lot of people are just discovering one of the most prolific writers of our time for, well, the first time.

 On Tuesday, The Metropolitan Museum of Art's curator in charge Andrew Bolton revealed that next year's Met Gala will be all about camp, aptly titled: Camp: Notes on Fashion.
-It makes sense, then, that the evening's co-chairs are Lady Gaga, Harry Styles, Alessandro Michele of Gucci, and Serena Williams — though we're not sure if Williams' style is as camp as it is just her.
+It makes sense, then, that the evening's co-chairs are Lady Gaga, Harry Styles, Alessandro Michele of Gucci, and Serena Williams — though we're not sure if Williams's style is as camp as it is, well, just her.
 But that's actually what camp is all about.
 Camp just is.

 Advertisement